MrHope03/Hackathon_Messinterface/README.md

 The Interface for student contains
 - Greetings => wrt time of the day
-- Poll of the day => wrt mess menu
-- General Menu for the day
+- General Menu for the day @particular time
 - - Breakfast
 - - Lunch
 - - Snack
 - - Dinner
-- Can skip any eating ceremony
 - User can use the calorie meter to measure their intake levels
 - Finally submission need to be done!!